PicPay/picpay-desafio-frontend/README.md

   - I decided to put the user list and transaction modal in app.component.* Because the project is small.

 4. `src/assets/styles`
- - This folder constains scss config themes colors, typography, overrides material classes and utils scss.
+ - This folder contains scss config

+5. `src/assets/i18n/*`
+ - This folder contains the project vocabulary jsons

+7. `src/app/core/languages/contexts/*`
+ - This folder contains the context interface referring to vocabularies jsons

-5. `styles.scss`
+8. `styles.scss`
   - The global styles